 The world's largest international training conference and trade show for animal welfare professionals and volunteers takes place annually each spring.
-Visit humanepro.org/expo to learn more, submit a workshop proposal (early summer) and register (fall through spring) to attend!
+Visit animalcareexpo.org to learn more, submit a workshop proposal (early summer) and register (fall through spring) to attend!

-Animal Sheltering online magazine
+Animal Sheltering magazine

-Animal Sheltering is the only magazine that exclusively covers the people and organizations making a difference for pets and their families in the U.S. This award-winning publication is designed especially for shelters, rescues, animal care and control agencies and everyone involved in community animal welfare.
-Learn more at humanepro.org/magazine.
+Animal Sheltering is the only magazine that exclusively covers the people and organizations making a difference for pets in the U.S. This award-winning, quarterly publication is designed especially for shelters, rescues, animal care and control agencies and everyone involved in community animal welfare.
+Subscribe or renew at animalsheltering.org/magazine.

-Humanepro.org
+Animalsheltering.org

-HumanePro.org is your online resource for news, training, jobs and more!
-Read articles, check out blogs from experts in the field and access a host of tools and strategies for your lifesaving work, including implementing best practices, managing cat populations, reaching underserved communities and saving more lives.
+Animalsheltering.org is your online resource for news, training, jobs and more!
+Read articles from Animal

+Sheltering magazine, check out blogs from experts in the field and access a host of tools and strategies for your lifesaving work, including implementing best practices, managing cat populations, reaching underserved communities and saving more lives.